jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 Consider {numref}`spot-light-figure` that shows a spotlight located at $\tt position$ emitting light in the direction given by the $\tt direction$ vector.
 The $\tt light$ vector points from the light source position to the position of the fragment and the angle $\phi$ determines the spread of the light.
 If the angle $\theta$ between the $\tt light$ vector and the $\tt direction$ vector is less than $\phi$ then the fragment is illuminated by the spotlight.

 To add spotlights to our scene we declare a data structure for a spotlight in the fragment shader and the `main.cpp` file.
-Add the following to your `main.cpp` and fragment shader (make sure its the one for multiple lights).
+Add the following to the top of the `multipleLightsFragmentShader.frag` file.

 ```cpp
 struct SpotLight